Family Law Attorneys in Snohomish County

 Local Rules for Family Law Proceedings in Snohomish County - The Snohomish Court Superior Court recently changed the local rules for family law proceedings effective on September 1, 2017.
 Find the amended and new local rules for SCLSPR 94.04 Family Law Proceedings.

 Parenting Seminars in Snohomish County - For all cases for parents with children under the age of 18 years old involving a parenting plan or a residential plan filed under Ch.
 26.09, 26.10 or Ch.
-26.26 of the RCW of the RCW including dissolutions, legal separations, major modifications and paternity actions (in which paternity has been established).
+26.26 of the RCW including dissolutions, legal separations, major modifications and paternity actions (in which paternity has been established).
 In these cases, the parents must participate in, and successfully complete, an approved parenting seminar within 60 days after service of a petition, or an initiating motion, on the responding party.
 After completing the seminar, the parties must file a certificate of attendance/completion with the court.

-Finding a Family Law Attorney in Everett, WA
+Everett Family Law Attorney in Washington

 Our attorneys for Everett, WA, in Snohomish County, represent clients in dissolutions, legal separations, major modifications and paternity actions both before and after paternity has been established.
 Our attorneys can help you develop a proposed where a parenting plan or residential plan.